Nandakishore695/HTML-CSS-Javascript/README.md

 **29.What is cookies and how it works?**

-- A cookie is a small bit of information that a website stores on your computer.
-When you revisit the website, your browser sends the information back to the site.
+- A cookie is a small piece of data that a website stores on a user's device to remember information about the user, such as personalization and tracking user behavior.
+Generally, email and password are not stored directly in cookies, but instead, the server will create a session ID for session management.